kasrakhalafi/docker_projects/README.md

 where the first port number is the port number of the host machine and the second port is the port inside the container.

 # Project 2

+In the second project, a Docker container contains a web application where the number of visits to the server is displayed inside the browser.
+In this project, Docker containers for both the Node application and the Redis server are separated, where the Redis server keeps track of the number of visits.
+In order to connect the containers in an automated manner, the docker-compose is used.
+We also use docker-compose to restart the crashed and stopped containers.